What Will 100 Pushups a Day Do for You?

-Me too, true, but the taste of the Oreos only lasts for a few minutes, and the Oreo high only lasts an hour.
+Me too, but the taste of the Oreos only lasts for a few minutes, and the Oreo high only lasts an hour.

 Is that fair?

-When you think long term, you are going to want to look and feel great.
+When you think long-term, you are going to want to look and feel great.

-A lot more than you want those Oreos.
+You will want to look and feel better, more than you want those Oreos.

 Stop investing in Nabisco stock and start investing in your health and fitness.

-Feeling good and fit tastes much better than tired, out of shape, groggy, diabetic, high blood pressure and fat.
+Feeling good and fit tastes much better than tired, out of shape, groggy, diabetic, high blood pressure, and fat.

-And what is more practical than push ups?
+And what is more practical than pushups?